 Let me state unequivocally that I am not an advocate for violence.
-However, in my experience, it is imperative to understand how to employ violence: its use and defense against it – is the only way to ensure we are training properly.
+However, in my experience, it is imperative to understand how to employ violence since that is the only way to ensure we are training properly.

 Memorizing patterns will only lead to the inability to act when the patterns are disrupted.
 Learning choreography is an important first step to executing technique – but it is not the goal.
 In training have you ever noticed that if uke attacks with the ‘wrong’ hand or has the ‘wrong’ foot forward that your technique is disrupted and your mindset disturbed?
 Be honest.
 It was.
 Hence exposing the limitations of a set pattern memorized in response to the staged attack.
 You have just experienced a ‘real’ attack and recognized a limitation of training.
 Without the ‘proper’ cues and context, ‘technique’ becomes more difficult to execute.